Shresht7/Matrix-Rain/README.md

 ---

-## Installation
+## 🛠️ Installation

+> [!NOTE]
+>
-To install and run Matrix-Rain, you will need to have Rust and Cargo installed on your system.
+> To install and run Matrix-Rain, you will need to have Rust and Cargo installed on your system.
 You can install Rust and Cargo by following the instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

-Once you have Rust and Cargo installed, you can clone the repository and build the project:
+You can clone the repository and build the project:

 ```sh
 git clone https://github.com/Shresht7/matrix-rain.git